Observables

 end

-the name of the field and add a notifier to that.
+to the property name and add a notifier to it.

-Let's extend the previous snippet so that it also fires whenever you change the name of an already loaded song.
+Let's extend the previous snippet to also fire a message whenever the name of the song changes.

 end